 When you’re a new company trying to win your first customers, the loss of any one of them hurts.
 If you’re charging for your product, the first loss of a paying customer has all the painful elements of your first break-up.
-So, when a customer asks for special treatment, be it a feature or a favour, it’s incredibly hard to say no. But being accommodating to everyone is a slippery slope.
-These requests have impact beyond your customer facing team.
-They go to the heart of your product development decisions, feedback loops, and engineering bandwidth.
+So, when a customer asks for special treatment, be it a feature or a favor, it’s incredibly hard to say no. But being accommodating to everyone is a slippery slope.
+These requests have impact beyond your customer-facing team.
+They go to the heart of your product development decisions, feedback loops and engineering bandwidth.

 Different types of customer requests

 More complex requests often involve things like missing or yet-to-be-finished features.
-If you’re a product driven startup, it can be difficult to say no when a customer identifies a known shortcoming in your product.
+If you’re a product-driven startup, it can be difficult to say no when a customer identifies a known shortcoming in your product.
 Often it’s a feature you should have built already, or one you currently planning to build.
-When an important customer – whether high paying or high profile – recognizes this shortcoming it hits a nerve, and can cause knee-jerk re-prioritisation, but we’ve talked about that already.
+When an important customer – whether high paying or high profile – recognizes this shortcoming it hits a nerve, and can cause knee-jerk re-prioritization, but we’ve talked about that already.

 “No” is often in your best interests

 Here’s why saying yes to these special “one-time” requests is not your best choice: it’s a temporary bridge.

 What do I mean by that?
 Well, bridges are meant to be permanent solutions used by all road users.
 In this sense they are like a product feature.
 Temporary, one-time workarounds are analogous to a bridge that you build and disassemble every time it’s needed.